Trek Brochures

 FINDING A TREK TO BUY

-iBOB You could make mention of your needs on the iBOB discussion list.
-You will have to join first but it is easy. http://www.bikelist.org/mailman/listinfo/internet-bob iBOB is Bridgestone Owners Bunch, but they have a kinship with vintage Treks.
-A couple of cautions: 1.
-This is an unmoderated list.
-A small number of the folks there are pretty rude, and 2.
-You will get dozens of emails a day from the list.
+Internet-BOB You could make mention of your needs on the internet-BOB discussion list.
+You will have to have a Google account and join the group first but it is easy.
+BOB is "Bridgestone Owners Bunch", but they have a kinship with vintage Treks.

 rec.bicycles.marketplace

 This is a usenet newsgroup that can be accessed through Google Groups.
 (Google Groups can be accessed at Google.com by clicking on groups.)
-One can search for particular items for sale or can make a wanted to buy (WTB) post.
+One can search for particular items for sale or can make a "wanted to buy" (WTB) post.

+Craigslist http://www.craigslist.org/ This giant site includes sections for used bikes for sale by city or region.
+You can post a "wanted to buy" note here.
 One can search for an item on Craigslist overall (not just by region).
 Use a search engine (Google or Yahoo etc.) and include "Craigslist" as the first keyword.
 Follow this by what you are looking for.
 For example "Craigslist Trek 760".

 Used Bike Shop There may be a bike shop nearby that specializes in used bikes.
 Seattle is fortunate to have Recycled Cycles and Second Ascent.
 Portland has Sellwood Cycles.
 Be patient - it may take weeks or months to find a suitable Trek.
+If you have a specific bike in mind, mention it at the shop as they often will have bikes in the back waiting for floor space.

 Bike swap meets are a good place to find used bikes.
 Even cruiser bike swap meets can be a source of bargains for vintage lightweights.
 To locate swap meets, try searching on the Internet, visiting local bike club web sites, or talking to folks at local bike shops.